Quantum spin systems on infinite lattices: Gapped phases and local perturbations

+So far we have discussed perturbing the system with respect to a \emph{single} local perturbation.
+Although useful, this is not general enough for many applications.
+Rather, it would be useful to allow for sums of perturbations, just like the dynamics were generated by local interactions consisting of sums of local operators.
+More precisely, we assume that the local dynamics are generated by

+where $\Phi(X,s) \in \alg{A}(X)$ is self-adjoint and $H_\Lambda(0)$ in turn is given by local interactions that give a Lieb-Robinson bound (for example, the uniformly bounded finite range interactions discussed before).

+We are now in a position to address the question of equivalences of gapped phases.
 In the thermodynamic limit this situation can be described as follows.
 First consider for a finite $\Lambda \subset \Gamma$ the set $\mc{S}_\Lambda(s)$ of all (mixtures of) states with energy in $I(s)$, where $I(s)$ is some interval containing $\Sigma_1(s)$ (and disjoint from $\Sigma_2(s)$).
-We can then consider an increasing sequence $\Lambda_n$ of subsets, and look at all the weak-$*$ limit points as $n \to \infty$ of states $\mc{S}_{\Lambda_n}(s)$.
-Note that this is the same procedure as we used before in the construction of KMS states from finite volume Gibbs states in Section~\ref{sec:kmsstates}.
-Then, for the \emph{local} sets of states there are automorphisms $\alpha^{\Lambda_n}_s$ such that $\mc{S}_{\Lambda_n}(s) = \mc{S}_{\Lambda_n}(0) \circ \alpha_s^{\Lambda_n}$.
-The automorphisms $\alpha_s^{\Lambda_n}$ actually satisfy a Lieb-Robinson type of bound.
-This bound can be used to show that the thermodynamic of this sequence of automorphisms exists.
-This leads to the following theorem: \begin{theorem} There is an automorphism $\alpha_s$ such that $\mc{S}(s) = \mc{S}(0) \circ \alpha_s$.
-The automorphism $\alpha_s$ can be obtained from an $s$-dependent quasilocal interaction, and satisfies a Lieb-Robinson bound. \end{theorem}
+We can then consider an increasing sequence $\Lambda_n$ of subsets, and look at all the weak-$*$ limit points as $n \to \infty$ of states $\mc{S}_{\Lambda_n}(s)$. {_S(s)@$\mathcal{S}(s)$} Note that this is the same procedure as we used before in the construction of KMS states from finite volume Gibbs states in Section~\ref{sec:kmsstates}.

+We have seen that vector states in $\mc{S}_{\Lambda_n}(s)$ are related to those in $\mc{S}_{\Lambda_n}(0)$ by a unitary operator $U_{\Lambda_n}(s)$.
+The question is what can be said about the weak-$*$ limits.
+Since for the \emph{local} sets of states there are automorphisms $\alpha^{\Lambda_n}_s$ (obtained by conjugating with $U_{\Lambda_n}(s)$) such that $\mc{S}_{\Lambda_n}(s) = \mc{S}_{\Lambda_n}(0) \circ \alpha_s^{\Lambda_n}$, we can ask the question if $\alpha^{\Lambda_n}_s$ converges to an automorphism $\alpha_s$.\footnote{In general this automorphism would not be given by conjugating with a unitary any more, however.
+We have already seen an example of this with the automorphisms describing charges in the toric code model.} Note that this is similar to how we obtained the global dynamics from local dynamics in Theorem~\ref{thm:dynconv}, or using Lieb-Robinson bounds as in Theorem~\ref{thm:dynconvlr}.

+Indeed, the automorphisms $\alpha_s$ can be obtained in a similar way by using Lieb-Robinson bounds.
+For this it is necessary to assume that $\tau_t^{H_{\Lambda}(s)} := e^{i t H_\Lambda(s)} \cdot e^{-i t H_\Lambda(s)}$ satisfies a Lieb-Robinson bound (in $t$), where the Lieb-Robinson velocity (and other constants in the bound) are uniform in $s$ and $\Lambda$.
+This can then be used to derive a Lieb-Robinson bound for $\alpha_s^{\Lambda_n}$.
+Note that the situation is more complicated here than in the local dynamics case discussed before, since essentially we are dealing with a time-\emph{dependent} interaction.
+The proof essentially boils down to the observation that we can interpret the generator $D_\Lambda(s)$ of the spectral flow as being given by local (time-dependent) dynamics.
+Once this Lieb-Robinson bound has been obtained, the following theorem can be obtained using standard methods: